intellection-mrac/tres_mosqueteros/ur-perception/commander/scripts/README.md

 ## Final Remarks

-The **UR10e Industrial Reconstruction Controller** integrates cutting-edge robotics, computer vision, and 3D scanning within an industrial context.
+The **UR10e Industrial Reconstruction Controller** integrates robotics, computer vision, and 3D scanning within an industrial context.
 With its Dockerized MRAC UR Perception framework, this node supports reproducible and scalable deployments, serving as a robust platform for academic research and industrial automation.
 We hope this documentation helps you to fully leverage your UR10e robot for advanced 3D reconstruction applications.

 ---